charles-uno/charles-uno.github.io/_drafts/2022-01-01-rough-notes.md

 ---

-How do you expect a person to find a job while living on the street?
-Or beat addiction?
-How do you expect a kid to perform in school?
-Need to solve homelessness first.
-Housing first works in [Finland](https://scoop.me/housing-first-finland-homelessness/).
-Also was enormously successful in [Utah](https://www.npr.org/2015/12/10/459100751/utah-reduced-chronic-homelessness-by-91-percent-heres-how), though cuts to the program have cut into its results.

 ---

 CAHOOTS program in Oregon.
 Takes 17% of police calls with 1% of the budget.
 Saves the city $8M+ per year.
 Nobody has ever been seriously injured in 30+ years.